cueopsbot-cuelogic/cueopsbot-cuelogic.github.io/README.md

 ## Jenkins as CI tool

-You will have complete access your project's Jenkins dashboard by hitting url https://projectname-jenkins.cueops.io.
+You will have complete access your project's Jenkins dashboard by hitting url https://projectname-jenkins.cueops.io and provide valid username and password which you got from GET API response.
 You can see all the Jenkins jobs configured for your repositories.

 **Jenkins Dashboard view**